patchon/tcp_monitor/README.md

 - Convert seconds into something more readable if it gets above a minute,
-- Resolve addresses instead of using ip's (now this is an interesting task, since resolving an address could potentially take a lot longer then the refresh rate the user has set),
+- Resolve addresses instead of using ip's (now this is an interesting task, since resolving an address could potentially take a lot longer then the refresh rate the user has set).
+We actually **already** suffer from this, if you have a quick eye you will notice that the date in the header will skip a second "here and there".
 - Handle selinux (I'm not really sure if we do this today),
 - Add version-flag
 - Set trap for various stuff, like sorting order, quitting etc.